 As a social worker in a busy office, I was used to seeing clients, writing treatment plans, making referrals, and fielding phone calls all day long.
 I often ate lunch at my desk and had little down time.

 But after my son was born and I was on maternity leave, I suddenly found myself in a quiet house with nothing but the rhythms of life with a newborn to occupy my days.
 As my return to work loomed on the horizon, I remember feeling pressured to make the most of our time together and strengthen our mother/baby bond.

-Eventually I learned how to do just that.
-I’m sharing 5 ways I bonded with my baby during maternity leave.
+Eventually, I learned how to do just that.
+Here are five ways I bonded with my baby during maternity leave.
 I hope they’ll be helpful for you, too!

-One of the best things I did during my maternity leave was to create special rituals with my babies— an afternoon walk, lullabies during late-night feedings, playing a favorite CD during chore time while my babies sat by the window in the swing.
+2. Create daily rituals.
+One of the best things I did during my maternity leave was to create special rituals with my babies— an afternoon walk, lullabies during late-night feedings, playing favorite music during chore time while my babies sat by the window in the swing.
 Not only did these rituals provide a daily rhythm, but they gave me things to look forward to and were special times only my baby and I shared.

-I used a sling with my daughter because as my 3rd child, I needed my hands!
-It had another benefit, though: it truly strengthened our bond.
+5. Practice baby wearing.
+I used a sling with my daughter, because as my third child, I needed my hands!
+It had another benefit, though: It truly strengthened our bond.
 Because I was able to accomplish more, I didn’t find myself as stressed as I had been with my others and I enjoyed having her so close.
 She’s still my cuddliest child!